 One particularly egregious example was the letter received by a Pennsylvanian whose job had been provided by the Works Progress Administration, a federal “make work” program.
 The letter questioned why she had not contributed the required $28.08 to the county Democratic Campaign Committee and went on to say that, “unless your contribution in the above amount is received promptly it will be necessary to place your name on the list of those who will not be given consideration for any other appointment of the emergency relief work.”
 This amounted to a threat of supporting the Democrats or being fired.

 Folsom’s conclusion is that, to a large degree, Roosevelt and the Democrats used the taxpayers’ money to buy their own votes in the 1936 election.
 Besides buying elections, FDR also used the IRS to investigate and intimidate anyone who dared to challenge him.
 This included businessmen, members of the media, other politicians and celebrities.
 Roosevelt’s goal was to harass and threaten these people into submission.
 By the middle of his second term Roosevelt had even begun to use these tactics on members of his own party who he felt had not been sufficiently loyal.

 In the end Folsom’s analysis concludes that not only were FDR’s programs ineffective and susceptible to corruption, but that the man himself was ineffective and corrupt.
 Since people today still appeal to the lessons of the 1930s as some alleged proof of the efficacy of large-scale government involvement in the economy, learning the lessons that Folsom gives us is important.

 The only negative in this book is Folsom’s incorrect understanding of the Federal Reserve’s role in the Great Depression, which Murray Rothbard and Robert Murphy have exposed in their books.
-Even so, I highly recommend this book to anyone seeking a deeper understanding of this period of history.
+Even so, this book is recommended to anyone seeking a deeper understanding of Roosevelt and the Great Depression.